Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

 A flatter (less negative) $\hardnuinner$ increases the hardening rate at the lowest end of the PTA frequency regime before $(d a/d t)|_\tr{gw}$ dominates \citep[see Fig.~3 in][]{ng+23_astro}.
 This represents faster hardening by processes like stellar scattering and circumbinary disk torques and produces the low-frequency turnover in both $\hcbg$ and $\hcss$ apparent in the top panels of \figref{fig:spectra_hard}.

 Single sources are only impacted at low frequencies because there, when $\hardnuinner=0$, even the most massive sources will have phenomenological hardening dominate GW hardening.
+The same is true of massive binaries when the total binary lifetime is short.
 Lower mass binaries can be dominated by phenomenological hardening up to higher frequencies as their GW emission is weaker.
 Thus, the background--including contributions from lower mass binaries--sees a lower $\hcbg$ across all frequencies for flat $\hardnuinner$.

 The bottom right panel of \figref{fig:spectra_hard} shows the 68\% CI of low-frequency single sources to be more distant for flat $\hardnuinner$ than either of the other two cases.
 We attribute this to a selection bias: when $\hardnuinner$ is flat, massive sources evolve through the low end of the PTA band quickly.
 Thus, there are fewer of them.
 While any individual source is just as able and likely to reach small distances, having fewer of them decreases the odds of having an especially close source.
 These trends only appear in the 68\% CI because the lower bounds of $\dcss$ for $\hardnuinner$ represent the less-common cases where one of the few loud sources just so happens to be nearby.
 This source can be as near under flat $\hardnuinner$ as it can for steep $\hardnuinner$; it is just less likely to exist in the first place.